sympower/dt-data-load-tool/docs/website/docs/build-a-pipeline-tutorial.md

             )
 ```

-## Extracting data with `dlt`
+## Extracting data with `data_load_tool`

-Extracting data with `dlt` is simple - you simply decorate your data-producing functions with loading or incremental extraction metadata, which enables `dlt` to extract and load by your custom logic.
+Extracting data with `data_load_tool` is simple - you simply decorate your data-producing functions with loading or incremental extraction metadata, which enables `data_load_tool` to extract and load by your custom logic.

-Technically, two key aspects contribute to `dlt`'s effectiveness:
+Technically, two key aspects contribute to `data_load_tool`'s effectiveness:

 - Scalability through iterators, chunking, and parallelization.
 - The utilization of implicit extraction DAGs that allow efficient API calls for data enrichments or transformations.

 ### Scalability via iterators, chunking, and parallelization

-`dlt` offers scalable data extraction by leveraging iterators, chunking, and parallelization techniques.
+`data_load_tool` offers scalable data extraction by leveraging iterators, chunking, and parallelization techniques.
 This approach allows for efficient processing of large datasets by breaking them down into manageable chunks.

 For example, consider a scenario where you need to extract data from a massive database with millions of records.
-Instead of loading the entire dataset at once, `dlt` allows you to use iterators to fetch data in smaller, more manageable portions.
+Instead of loading the entire dataset at once, `data_load_tool` allows you to use iterators to fetch data in smaller, more manageable portions.
 This technique enables incremental processing and loading, which is particularly useful when dealing with limited memory resources.

-Furthermore, `dlt` facilitates parallelization during the extraction process.
-By processing multiple data chunks simultaneously, `dlt` takes advantage of parallel processing capabilities, resulting in significantly reduced extraction times.
+Furthermore, `data_load_tool` facilitates parallelization during the extraction process.
+By processing multiple data chunks simultaneously, `data_load_tool` takes advantage of parallel processing capabilities, resulting in significantly reduced extraction times.
 This parallelization enhances performance, especially when dealing with high-volume data sources.

 ### Implicit extraction DAGs

-`dlt` incorporates the concept of implicit extraction DAGs to handle the dependencies between data sources and their transformations automatically.
+`data_load_tool` incorporates the concept of implicit extraction DAGs to handle the dependencies between data sources and their transformations automatically.
 A DAG represents a directed graph without cycles, where each node represents a data source or transformation step.

-When using `dlt`, the tool automatically generates an extraction DAG based on the dependencies identified between the data sources and their transformations.
+When using `data_load_tool`, the tool automatically generates an extraction DAG based on the dependencies identified between the data sources and their transformations.
 This extraction DAG determines the optimal order for extracting the resources to ensure data consistency and integrity.

-For instance, imagine a pipeline where data needs to be extracted from multiple API endpoints and undergo certain transformations or enrichments via additional calls before loading it into a database. `dlt` analyzes the dependencies between the API endpoints and transformations and generates an extraction DAG accordingly.
+For instance, imagine a pipeline where data needs to be extracted from multiple API endpoints and undergo certain transformations or enrichments via additional calls before loading it into a database. `data_load_tool` analyzes the dependencies between the API endpoints and transformations and generates an extraction DAG accordingly.
 The extraction DAG ensures that the data is extracted in the correct order, accounting for any dependencies and transformations.

 When deploying to Airflow, the internal DAG is unpacked into Airflow tasks in such a way to ensure consistency and allow granular loading.